-How Color Affects Your Rooms and Moods
+How a Room's Color Affects Your Mood

-If you are brave enough to paint your walls black you know it is all or nothing.
+If you are brave enough to paint your walls black, you know it is all or nothing.
 Painting a single accent wall just doesn’t look right.
 The color needs to completely envelop the room to establish a sense of drama.
 If you think inky walls are depressing, use a lighter paint color paired with black accessories and fabrics to elevate the mood.
 Accents of black combined with warm woods and metallic objects exude warmth and richness.

 If you aren’t aware, blue is a significant color among interior designers.
 It’s a color of great depth and perception.
-It is seen as an indicator of security, order, stability and reliability.
+It is seen as an indicator of security, order, stability, and reliability.
 Subtle blues are perfectly suited for personal spaces.
 Shades of blue give off a cool vibe and a Zen-like quality.
 While soothing, blue gives a sense of calm but dark blue can create a melancholy mood for some.

 Warm shades of blue with hints of red tend to come toward you making the room feel engaging.
 These shades are best for gathering spaces like the kitchen, dining or living room.
 Cool blues recede, which can make a room feel larger.
-Serene blue colors like aqua, turquoise or periwinkle work well in a master bedroom, home office or bathroom.
+Serene blue colors like aqua, turquoise, or periwinkle work well in a master bedroom, home office, or bathroom.

 This regal color offers a dignified and dramatic presence when used on walls or upholstery.
-Purple is a sign of abundance, nobility and health.
+Purple is a sign of abundance, nobility, and health.
 It is a calming influence that relates to spirituality and mental perception.
 Purple ranges from bright violet to soft lavender.

 Whether you decide to blanket the room with color or use it as accents, purple will certainly make a big impression.
 Most other colors work with varying shades of purple to create a stately color palette.
 Purple pairs beautifully with jewel tones and looks equally good with lighter colors such as soft yellow, pastel pink or white.

-Beige is perfection as it takes on the characteristics of other colors in a room.
-If beige is the only color in a space it if often considered bland and washed out.
+Beige is perfection, as it takes on the characteristics of other colors in a room.
+If beige is the only color in a space, it might appear bland and washed out.
 However, it can be a solid choice as a background or secondary color.

 Green is the most popular color representing environmental causes and feels alive within its many different shades.
 From fern to sage, most greens are refreshing and trendy.
 If you’re looking for compatible colors choose the ones right next to green on the color wheel.
 Emerald blends with subtle greens and a mix of various blues to create a restful and cool quality.

 White is a heavenly hue widely used in interior design.
-It symbolizes faith, goodness, light and innocence.
+It symbolizes faith, goodness, light, and innocence.
 Use it anywhere inside the house.
-White colors create the illusion of larger spaces when used in a small room.
-Rooms dressed in white feel fresh and lively.
-Pair it with black for a graphic effect.
+If done the right way it can hardly be considered bland and sterile.

 Brown is a mixture of the primary colors red, yellow and blue.
 That’s why almost every color goes with brown.
 Any shade of brown can make a room feel cozy and welcoming.
-It is the perfect color for the living room, bedroom or dining room.
+It is the perfect color for the living room, bedroom, or dining room.

 This rich color is associated with nature and gives your interior a rustic feel especially when paired with green.
 Deep and muted tones of brown suggest a serious and sophisticated environment.
 Whether light or dark, brown can make you feel secure, grounded and content.

-If you shy away from red you might want to consider a rich orange.
+If you shy away from red, you might want to consider a rich orange.
 Orange is a happy and enjoyable color that works in virtually any room in the house.
-It represents bravery and generosity making family and guests feel full of life and sociable.
+It represents bravery and generosity, making family and guests feel full of life and sociable.

 Orange gives your home a boost just like vitamin C. It is the perfect antidote to boring and drab.
-Whether it's terracotta or a vivid tangerine, orange will infuse your home’s style with a burst of energy.
-When coupled with crisp white or soft gray any orange looks fresh and contemporary.
+Whether it's terra cotta or a vivid tangerine, orange will infuse your home’s style with a burst of energy.
+When coupled with crisp white or soft gray, any orange looks fresh and contemporary.

-Yellow is the color of affection, intelligence, wealth and empathy.
+Yellow is the color of affection, intelligence, wealth, and empathy.
 A room painted in bold yellow looks cheery and inviting.
 Pastel yellows echo the coming of spring and golden tones reflect autumn's cozy warmth.
 Keep flamboyant yellows to a minimum unless you feed off invigorating colors.

 A living room full of natural light is the perfect match for a backdrop of rich yellow.
 This sunshine color works equally well with traditional or rustic furnishings.
 Throw in peach, blue and crimson accents to add depth and a classic appeal.